benwyrosdick/benwyrosdick.github.io/_posts/2016-08-03-backing_up_with_rsync.markdown

 Mechanics of incremental backup
 ===============================

-We will show how to use rsync in just a moment to accomplish the backups, but before we do lets look at how it works.
+I will show how to use rsync in just a moment to accomplish the backups, but before we do lets look at how it works.

 Our first backup, which will be our full backup, will be stored in a folder named with a timestamp.
 Each backup after that will also be stored in a folder with a timestamp of when the backup was run.
 After each run we will symlink a folder called `latest` to the most recent run.

 After the initial backup we want to make the new backup folder a tree of hard links to the previous backup and only unlink and change files that have changed.
 Rsync will handle this for us but to get an idea of how to accomplish that manually we can use `cp -al` to make a copy of the backup folder with links.
 The `-l` option makes hard links instead of copying the files.
 It doesn't make links of folders though.
 The `-a` option tells `cp` to take an archive which recurses through the tree and preserves file ownership and permissions.

-This means that when the backup runs in our newly linked folder we are only storing the differences in the new state and the previous state since using the links didn't take up any additional space ont he disk for the new folder.
+This means that when the backup runs in our newly linked folder we are only storing the differences in the new state and the previous state since using the links didn't take up any additional space on the disk for the new folder.
 We are only adding files that are new or have changed.

 Using Rsync to accomplish the backup
 ====================================